MicrosoftDocs/edge-developer/microsoft-edge/origin-trials/index.md

 <!-- ====================================================================== -->
 ## Renewing an origin trial token

-Origin trial tokens expire in 6 weeks, by default<!-- todo: strike ", by default"? -->.
+Origin trial tokens expire in 6 weeks, by default<!-- todo: strike or clarify -->.
 When the origin trial token expires, you must renew the token, which means generating a fresh, new token for this origin trial.
 You can renew the token before it expires.

 To renew an origin trial token: